-One of the most serious problems in healthcare today is the growing rate of nursing home negligence and abuse.
+One of the most serious problems in health care today is the growing rate of nursing home negligence and abuse.
 Experts have difficulty estimating exact rates because nursing home negligence is so widely underreported.
-However, the rates are only expected to rise as the number of elderly living in long-term care facilities continues to increase.
-Today, more than 1.6 million of America’s elderly are living in nursing homes—a number that is expected to quadruple over the next several decades.
+However, the rates are likely to rise as the number of elderly living in long-term care facilities continues to increase.
+Today, more than 1.6 million of America’s elderly citizens are living in nursing homes—a number that is expected to quadruple over the next several decades.
 Sadly, many of these will be the victims of nursing home neglect and abuse.

 What Is Nursing Home Negligence?

-The law defines nursing home negligence as the failure or refusal to provide elderly patients with a standard level of care that includes meeting basic needs, ensuring safety, and avoiding unnecessary pain and/or harm.
+The law defines nursing home negligence as the failure or refusal to provide elderly patients with a standard level of care.
+The home must meet basic needs, ensure safety and avoid unnecessary pain and/or harm.
 Nursing home negligence—intentional or not—may include the following:

-- Failure to respond to call for help
+- Failing to respond to call for help

 Signs of Nursing Home Negligence